What is Shopify? How to start your e-commerce with Shopify?

 Step by steps guide on how to set up an e-shop with Shopify

 Step 1: Set up your Shopify account

 Shopify is one of the most accessible platforms to add products, create discounts, and process orders.
-The first step is to register an account on the website: www.shopify.com to discover the way to start with Shopify.
+The first step to start with Shopify is to register for an account.

-For beginners, you have a free 14-day trial.
-This allows you to test and play around the tool before deciding to spend money to use it.
+For beginners, you’ll have a 3-day free trial.
+This allows you to test and play around the tool before deciding to spend money on it.

 The account will be automatically canceled at the end of the trial’s duration.
 Activating it requires a purchased plan.

 You can fill all the required information and start by clicking the “Create your store” button.

 Once you complete creating your Shopify store credentials, you will be prompted to answer if you are already selling or not.
 If you have already been doing business, you will also be asked for your current revenue.

 The first two questions will bring out several other queries that you need to answer before you can start proceeding.
 You also have the skip button to select, but it would be great if you can answer them truthfully so that Shopify can recommend you the suitable action to take.